 Digital Michigan Newspaper Portal (DMNP) is a comprehensive, publicly accessible, online tool available to researchers that identifies digital Michigan newspaper resources.
 With content from over 1,000 newspapers, all 83 Michigan counties are represented in this portal.

 The Mid Michigan Digital Practitioners (MMDP) is a regional collective of librarians, archivists, museum curators, conservators, historians, scholars and more engaged in creating and curating digital collections in Mid-Michigan and the surrounding region.
 Its mission is to provide an open and local forum for conversation, collaboration and networking for professionals working with digital collections in Michigan.
+If you have a specific question you can consult the Directory of Experts to identify MMDP members who self-identified as having specific skills in the area of digital records and have volunteered to be listed as a resource.

 The following sections provide additional resources for exploring digitization on your own: